shawnismail/cloudranger/70-533/Module 0/README.md

 #### Lessons:

 - About this course
-- Overview of Microsoft 70-533
+- Overview of the Microsoft exam 70-533